WS-JSNA/ws-jsna.github.io/_starting-well/06-children-family-centre-profiles.md

 header:
   overlay_color: "lightpink"
 permalink: "/starting-well/child-health-profiles/"
+excerpt: "The new version of the Child Health Profiles"
 ---
 The West Sussex Public Health and Social Research Unit have been working on the production of a new Child Health Profile.
 The new profile aims to extend the former Children and Family Centre Profiles, and will include data on children aged 0-19, rather than focussing on the early years only.